Past alumni events

 We hold inspiring events for Macquarie alumni.
-In Sydney, around Australia and in major cities around the world.
+On campus, in Sydney, around Australia and in major cities around the world.

 If you missed an event, don't worry.
 We captured the highlights from many, as images, audio and video.
 Experience our alumni gatherings and presentations as if you had been there.

 2017 Global Alumni Impact Series: Sydney - Healthy Minds

 Healthy Minds For All Ages

 - Professor Simon Handley - Executive Dean of the Faculty of Human Sciences, Macquarie University